Patented technology for structural engineers

 Patented connection design

 IDEA StatiCa has a patented technology for steel connection design for everyday engineering practice.
 Biggest difference?
 We can now design and code-check all types of connections, not just the ones in design guides.
 And the secret lies in implementing the unique Component-based Finite Element Method (CBFEM) in IDEA StatiCa.
-CBFEM effectively combines all the code equations and conditions with finite elements, breaking down the topology and loading limits of the old methods.
+CBFEM effectively combines all the code equations and conditions with finite elements, breaking down the configuration and loading limits of the old methods.

 Novel, inventive, applicable